Michele Easter

 Bio

-At the Wilson Center, Michele’s effort is primarily directed toward studies that engage with the Durham community, to improve the lives of people with behavioral health disorders at risk of criminal legal involvement.
+At the Wilson Center, Michele’s effort is primarily directed toward studies that improve the lives of people with behavioral health disorders at risk of criminal legal involvement.
 She also contributes to study design, implementation, and dissemination of research by other faculty at the Behavioral Health Core.
+Topics of selected current projects include “Death by Distribution” prosecution, law enforcement assisted diversion (LEAD), involuntary inpatient and outpatient commitment, and how to help people with complex behavioral health and social needs who are also involved in the legal system.

 You can read more about Michele, including a list of her publications, on her Duke Scholars page.